redjax/archive-gmail/README.md

 Little Go app for local archive of Gmail mailbox.
 Connects to Gmail via IMAP and iterates over whole mailbox and folders, downloading each message.

+Unfortunately, IMAP is pretty slow.
+The app takes a very long time to run, especially if you have a lot of emails.
+Just run it in the background and let it do its thing.

 ## Table of Contents <!-- omit in toc -->

 - [Requirements](#requirements)